-Some people love listening to motor noise during flight because it makes them feel more connected to the quadcopter.
-This tutorial will explain the different ways of getting audio for FPV, and discuss other benefits of doing so.
+Some FPV pilots prefer listening to motor noise during flight because it makes them feel more connected to the FPV drone.
+In this tutorial I will explain the different ways of getting audio for FPV flights, and discuss other benefits of having a mic on the quad.

 FPV flying should not be limited to what you see, listening is a huge part of the experience.
-What you hear might actually help your flying too!
+What you hear might actually help you fly better!

-The motor noise changes with RPM and throttle position, being able to hear it during flight makes you feel you are more connected to the aircraft.
-This is espeically useful when you are flying with other people, so that you don’t get confused with other quads that are flying around you.
+The noise that motors make changes with RPM, being able to hear it during flight makes you feel more connected to the aircraft.
+This is especially useful when you are flying with other people by listening to the motors from headphone, so you don’t get confused with noise from other quads around you.

-When you fly too far out, you won’t be able to hear your quad.
-With a mic, you will still be able to hear it.
-You can even hear the low battery beeping from the buzzer!
+Also, when you fly too far out, you won’t be able to hear your quad, sometimes it makes me more nervous.
+With audio, you will still be able to hear it.
+You can even hear the buzzer when voltage is low regardless how far it is!

-There are 3 ways to get audio on your quad:
+There are 3 ways to get FPV audio from your quad:

 - Using a VTX with Built-in Microphone